lenh0205/AspSample/Features/Security/AspNet_Auth/Authentication/without_AspNetCore_Identity/Cookie_Authentication.md

     if (ModelState.IsValid)
     {
         // Use Input.Email and Input.Password to authenticate the user
-        // with your custom authentication logic.
+        // with our custom authentication logic.
         //
         // For demonstration purposes, the sample validates the user
         // on the email address maria.rodriguez@contoso.com with